d12frosted/elpa-mirror/gnu/denote-readme.txt

     saved in one go with the command `save-some-buffers' (read its doc string). ]

+  Construct the file name in accordance with the user option `denote-file-name-components-order' ([Change the order of file name components]).

+  Run the `denote-after-rename-file-hook' after the renaming is done.

+  For more specialized versions of this command that only add or remove keywords, use `denote-dired-rename-marked-files-add-keywords' and `denote-dired-rename-marked-files-remove-keywords', respectively.

+[Change the order of file name components] See section 5.1

 4.5 Rename multiple files based on their front matter ─────────────────────────────────────────────────────